Superhard material: Research and development

 Due to its great chemical and mechanical robustness, c-BN has widespread application as an abrasive, such as on cutting tools and scratch resistant surfaces.
 Cubic boron nitride is also highly transparent to X-rays.
 This, along with its high strength, makes it possible to have very thin coatings of c-BN on structures that can be inspected using X-rays.
 Several hundred tonnes of c-BN are produced worldwide each year.
-By modification, Borazon, a US brand name of c-BN, is used in industrial applications to shape tools, as it can withstand temperatures greater than 2,000 °C. Cubic boron nitride-coated grinding wheels, referred to as Borazon wheels, are routinely used in the machining of hard ferrous metals, cast irons, and nickel-base and cobalt-base superalloys.
+By modification, Borazon, an American brand name of c-BN, is used in industrial applications to shape tools, as it can withstand temperatures greater than 2,000 °C. Cubic boron nitride-coated grinding wheels, referred to as Borazon wheels, are routinely used in the machining of hard ferrous metals, cast irons, and nickel-base and cobalt-base superalloys.
 Other brand names, such as Elbor and Cubonite, are marketed by Russian vendors.

 New approaches in research focus on improving c-BN pressure capabilities of the devices used for c-BN synthesis.
 At present, the capabilities for the production of c-BN are restricted to pressures of about 6 GPa.
 Increasing the pressure limit will permit synthesis of larger single crystals than from the present catalytic synthesis.
 However, the use of solvents under supercritical conditions for c-BN synthesis has been shown to reduce pressure requirements.
 The high cost of c-BN still limits its application, which motivates the search for other superhard materials.